blackgrease/Portswigger-Web-Academy-Labs/JWTs/Adanced JWT Attacks.md

 # Algorithm Confusion Attacks --

-### Caused by : Improper JWT Library implementation
+**Caused by : Improper JWT Library implementation**

-**Concept** :

-This attack exploits assumptions that developers make; that a particular algorithm will be used to verify the signature of a JWT.
+**Concept** :  This attack exploits assumptions that developers make; that a particular algorithm will be used to verify the signature of a JWT.
 We can force a server that handles JWT tokens improperly to verify the signature of a token using another unintended algorithm.

-Understanding the types of Keys
+Understanding the types of Keys :

  > Symmetric :  A single key is used to sign and verify the token.
 The key needs to be kept secret and not should not be guessable/ brute-forcable.
    Example of key algorithm : HS256